 ACROSS provides field data across different spatial and temporal scales and environmental compartments in order to enhance the interpretation of satellite data for environmental science.
 The UFZ partly coordinates the ACROSS infrastructure and contributes to the terrestrial platform by investigating hydrogeophysical and ecological parameters like soil moisture, temperature, carbon and water fluxes by using, for example, mobile cosmic ray neutron probes, Eddy-Covariance stations and LiDAR technologies.

-The bioreactor pilot plant possesses modern bioreactor technology for the cultivation of different microorganisms like bacteria, yeast and fungi.
-It offers multi and laboratory bioreactor systems from 0,5 to 2 litres as well as a set of geometrically similar reactors for a scaling up with working volumes ranging between 5 and 400 litres.
+The bioreactor pilot plant consists of modern bioreactor technology for the cultivation of different microorganisms like bacteria, yeast and fungi.
+It offers multi- and laboratory bioreactor systems from 0,5 to 2 litres as well as a set of geometrically similar reactors for a scaling up with working volumes ranging between 5 and 100 litres.
 The facility is completed by devices for analytics along the bioprocess and cell separation and thus, enables an integral approach for the investigation, development and optimization of bioprocesses.

-The Laboratory of Stable Isotopes has know-how in the analytics of light element stable isotopes (HCNOS and Cl) for more than 25 years.
-It offers the most modern laboratory equipment, holds several methodological patents which are licensed and acts as reference laboratory for the IAEA.
-Core competences are online component specific analyses (GC, TCEA, HPCL), the development of methods for isotope analysis for gaseous, solid and liquid samples, quality control and management as well as the development and calibration of international reference materials.
-The experience at LSI is applied in a large variety of process studies and reflected in numerous publications.
+The Laboratories for Stable Isotopes (LSI) are a unique competence center for analyzing light element stable isotopes (e.g., H, C, N, O, S, Cl).
+The associated laboratories offer state-of-the-art instrumentation for stable isotope analytics, hold several licensed methodological patents and act as a reference laboratory for the IAEA and NIST.
+Core competencies are on-line bulk and compound-specific isotope analyses (BSIA and CSIA).
+This includes the respective sample preparation techniques, the development of methods for isotope analytics of gaseous, liquid and solid samples, quality control and management, as well as the development and calibration of international reference materials.
+The expertise of the LSI is applied in a large variety of process studies and reflected in numerous publications.

 MOSAIC is a platform for the model-based, high-resolution exploration of complex subsurface structures by applying and combining minimally invasive methods.
 Therefore, MOSAIC allows the investigation of large scale field sites with complex geology.
 The platform combines various methods such as direct push technologies, on-site analytical methods, geophysical, tomographic, as well as hydrogeological techniques.
 A further innovative approach is the adaptive site investigation, which allows an optimized exploration process quality and time due to the dynamic use of suitable methods within the MOSAIC platform.